 "Oh, let me see!" some other nameless girl shrieks in a voice that reminds me of nails on a chalkboard.
 I wince.

 "You can't!
 Let me tell you what happened.
-Apparently, I'm allergic to heavy metals so within an hour, the bloody thing swelled up and turned colors.
+Apparently, I'm allergic to certain metals so within an hour, the bloody thing swelled up and turned colors.
 I looked like I had a disease.
-My mum took me to a muggle hospital where they stuck a needle in me with some medicine.
+My mum took me to a Muggle hospital where they stuck a needle in me with some medicine.
 It was ridiculous.
-I'm never doing anything muggle again, not like that."
+I'm never doing anything like that again."

 "Wow, that's crazy, Leila."